MTS Oceanos

-MTS Oceanos was a French-built and Greek-owned cruise ship that sank in 1991 when she suffered uncontrolled flooding.
-Her captain, Yiannis Avranas, and some of the crew were convicted of negligence for fleeing the ship without helping the passengers, who were subsequently rescued thanks to the efforts of the ship's entertainers, who made a mayday transmission, launched lifeboats and helped South African Marines land on the ship from naval helicopters.
-All 571 passengers and crew survived.
+MTS Oceanos was a French-built and Greek-owned cruise ship that sank in 1991 when it suffered uncontrolled flooding.
+Her captain, Yiannis Avranas, and some of the crew fled the ship without helping the passengers; they were later convicted of negligence.
+The ship's entertainers made a mayday transmission, launched lifeboats, and helped South African Marines land on the ship from naval helicopters.
+The entertainer Moss Hill’s actions enabled the rescue of all 571 passengers and crew and attracted international headlines.

-Epirotiki Lines had lost two other ships within the three years preceding the sinking: the company's flagship Pegasus only two months before, and MV Jupiter, three years before.
+Epirotiki Lines had lost two other ships within the three preceding years: the company's flagship Pegasus only two months before, and MV Jupiter, three years before.

 History

 Oceanos was launched in July 1952 by Forges et Chantiers de la Gironde in Bordeaux, France as Jean Laborde, the last of four sister ships built for Messageries Maritimes.
-The ships were used on the Marseilles – Madagascar – Mauritius service.
+The ships were used on the Marseille – Madagascar – Mauritius service.
 Jean Laborde went through many different owners and name changes (Jean Laborde, Mykinai, Ancona, Eastern Princess) in the succeeding decades.
 In 1976, she was acquired by Epirotiki Lines of Greece and registered under the name of Oceanos.

 Oceanos was briefly featured in the 1985 film Sky High and with another Epirotiki ship, Apollon XI, in the 1986 film Hardbodies 2.